TreekiCloud/action-creator-mirror/README.md

     //This just needs to be an empty function.
     FETCH_CONTACT_PENDING: function() {},

     FETCH_CONTACT_DONE: function (result) {
         return {
+            //type: 'NOT_NECESSARY'
             //Don't need to write type of a flux standard action
+            //The type is a mirror of the function name

+            //An action MAY
+            //   have a error property.
+            //   have a payload property.
+            //   have a meta property.

             payload: result
         }
     },